panzerdp/dmitripavlutin.com/content/posts/123-javascript-queue/index.md

 ## 3. Implementing a queue in JavaScript

-Let's look at a possible implementation of the queue data structure, while maintaining the requirement that all operations must perform in constant time `O(1)`.
+Let's look at a possible implementation of the queue data structure while maintaining the requirement that all operations must perform in constant time `O(1)`.

 ```javascript
 class Queue {